guillemsrr/zitro-test/README.md

 This way I could control the speed of the spin and the acceleration/deceleration effect.

-When the reel `stop()` is called and finishes the tween, it calls for `reorderReel~~~~`:
+When the reel `stop()` is called and finishes the tween, it calls for `reorderReel()`.
 There it sorts the symbols by their y position, so the top symbol is the one with the highest y position after handling out of bound symbols.

 ```ts
 this._symbols.sort((a, b) => b.node.position.y - a.node.position.y);
 ```

-And instead of adjusting the symbols positions directly, I used a tween to animate their final positions smoothly.
+And instead of adjusting the symbols' positions directly, I used a tween to animate their final positions smoothly.
 ```ts
 for (let i = 0; i < this._symbols.length; i++) {
     const y = -i * this._symbolHeight - this._symbolHeight / 2;